This holiday season, show your SOLIDARITY!

 What We've Done Together

 Just two years ago--with no funds and no staff--a young West Virginia Mine Wars Museum team came together with a shared vision.
-We believed that we could build a Museum that would tell the hidden story of a conflict so great and so important that it changed the shape of labor relations in our nation for the next century to come.
+We believed that we could build a Museum in historic Matewan, West Virginia, that would tell the hidden story of a conflict so great and so important that it changed the shape of labor relations in our nation for the next century to come.

-Today, with the backing of more than 150 members, with the support of UMWA Local 1440 and countless partners across the state, and with a dedicated volunteer team leading the way, The West Virginia Mine Wars Museum is not only a reality, but a unique, critical institution that dares to tell the story of early labor relations in West Virginia.
+Today, with the backing of more than 150 members, with the support of UMWA Local 1440 and countless partners across the state, and with a dedicated volunteer team leading the way, the West Virginia Mine Wars Museum is not only a reality, but a unique, critical institution that dares to tell the history of the coalfields of southern West Virginia.

-- welcomed more than 2,000 visitors through our doors, from school groups, churches, volunteer organizations and bus tours.
-Visitors have come from as near by as the town's main street to as far away as China.
+- we welcomed more than 2,000 visitors through our doors, from school groups, churches, volunteer organizations and bus tours.
+Visitors have come from as near by as Matewan's main street to as far away as China.

-- begun to build new exhibit features that honor the contributions of black miners who provided leadership to early UMWA organizing drives and the skirmishes of the Mine Wars.
+- we began to build new exhibit features that honor the contributions of black miners who provided leadership to early UMWA organizing drives and the skirmishes of the Mine Wars.

-- received recognition and support from the National Endowment for the Humanities for the planning of our 2021 Blair Centennial Project.
+- we received recognition and support from the National Endowment for the Humanities through the award of a "Creating Humanities Communities" grant, for the planning of our 2021 Blair Centennial Celebration.

 We want you to be a part of it!